 When you offer your employee a position with your Qatar entity, you also need to apply for a NOC certificate for that team member.
 This stamp goes on their passport before entering the Doha Airport and is needed before entry into the country.

 As a sponsoring employer, your team must ensure that sponsored individuals abide by local laws.
 If they don’t, they will be prosecuted accordingly.
 For example, there is no alcohol allowed anywhere in Qatar.

-We suggest using International PEO to help with compliance requirements along with the overall Qatar employment visa requirements.
+We suggest using a global Employer of Record to help with compliance requirements along with the overall Qatar employment visa requirements.
 Working with an in-country partner helps you manage the complicated rules and regulations in your new country.

 Qatar Employment Visa Requirements: Expiration

 When your employees obtain a working visa, they will also need to apply for a residency visa if they plan on staying for an extended period of time.
 The residency visa lasts up to two years and can take up to three weeks for approval.
 A typical work visa is viewed as a more short-term option and lasts up to one year.
 Both the resident visa and the work visa are eligible for renewal upon expiration.